lmiller1990/vue-3-course/README.md

 Coding: Update the SET_POSTS mutation and test to not reset the state each time.
 Discuss the `mocks` mounting option.

+That brings us to the end of this section.
+The next series of lectures will focus on the concept of a user, signin up and logging in.

 ```ts
 describe('mutations - SET_POSTS', () => {
   it('bulk inserts new posts to the state, and updates existing ones', () => {